 After the Second War, the hotel hosted sales of Devon wool for the Ministry of Agriculture.
 In May 1950, 1,530,000 lb(683 tons) of wool was sold.
 This was the last involvement with wool sales in Exeter, a trade that made the city rich in the Seventeenth and Eighteenth Centuries.

-to take it over and open a training and conference centre for nurses.
+College of Nursing to take it over and open a training and conference

 Then, in the late 1970's a murder enquiry took place when the body of a woman was found in undergrowth, in the grounds.
 Although unconnected with the discovery, there had been a Divorced, Separated and Singles Club running the night previous to the discovery, and the organiser and some of the guests were briefly questioned.